-With a fascinating range of habitats to visit, including Stone Pine woodland, reedbeds, rice paddies, open grassland and heathland, freshwater pools and coastal sand dunes and of course the famous marshes, it’s no wonder Coto Doñana attracts such a fantastic variety of birds.
-We’ll take you to explore these habitats from our base in El Rocío, a lovely town with sandy streets that overlooks the lagoon, river and marshlands of the Doñana.
+A trip to beautiful Coto Doñana in all its wintery wonder is perhaps the perfect antidote to those midwinter blues!
+With a fascinating range of habitats to visit, including Stone Pine woodland, reedbeds, rice paddies, open grassland and heathland, freshwater pools and coastal sand dunes and of course the famous marshes, it’s no wonder Coto Doñana attracts such a fantastic variety of wildlife.

 This southernmost province of Spain is perhaps best known for its fantastic tapas, passionate discussions, and welcoming people.
-However it is also the most biodiverse region not only in Spain, but the whole of Europe thanks to its huge range of habitats, low intensity land use, and the respect for Nature which is innate in the local psyche.
+However, it is also the most biodiverse region not only in Spain, but the whole of Europe, thanks to its huge range of habitats.

-The Parque Nacional de Doñana itself is one of Europe’s most important wetland reserves and a major site for migrating birds.
-It is an immense area; the park itself and surrounding Entorno de Doñana cover over 1,300 sq km in the provinces of Huelva, Sevilla and Cádiz.
+The Parque Nacional de Doñana itself is one of Europe’s most important wetland reserves and a major site for migrating and wintering birds.
+It is an immense area; the park itself and surrounding Entorno de Doñana cover over 1,300 square kilometres in the provinces of Huelva, Sevilla and Cádiz.

-Doñana is well known for its enormous variety of bird species, either permanent residents, winter visitors from north and central Europe or summer visitors from Africa.
-There are three distinct kinds of ecosystem here: the marismas, the Mediterranean scrublands and the coastal mobile dunes with their beaches.
+Doñana is well known for its enormous variety of bird species, whether permanent residents, winter visitors from north and central Europe or summer visitors from Africa.
+There are three distinct kinds of ecosystem here: the marismas, the Mediterranean scrublands and heaths, and the coastal mobile dunes.